supaorg/supa/README.md

 ### No subscriptions

 Pay as you go, either for API costs from AI providers or the actual compute if you run models yourself.

+## Documentation

+### Product
+Learn about Sila's features and how to use them effectively.
+Check out our [product documentation](docs/product/README.md) for user guides, feature overviews, and troubleshooting.

+### Development
+For developers and contributors, we have comprehensive [development documentation](docs/dev/README.md) covering the codebase, architecture, testing, and contribution guidelines.

 ## Related projects
 Sila is built alongside several companion projects that enable its features: